charmed-kubernetes/jenkins/docs/releases/bugfix/index.md

 * Known Limitations/Issues

 These two PRs should be almost identical.
-Note that you might need to clone the `ubuntu` to make the PR.
+Note that you might need to fork the `ubuntu` repository to make the PR.

 ### Tag release branches with bugfix revision